Da Nang Food: The Best Restaurants in Da Nang, Vietnam by JetSettingFools.com

 #3 Bep Hen: Best Restaurant Da Nang

-On our mission to find the best food in Da Nang, we found Bep Hen (MAP) – and it did not disappoint!
+On our mission to find the best food in Da Nang, we found Bep Hen – and it did not disappoint!
 The shabby chic Da Nang Vietnamese eatery occupies three floors – complete with a rooftop garden room and a small outdoor space.
 While the ambiance is charming, the food is positively spectacular.

 Featuring Vietnamese home cooking, menu items can be shared family-style (and we highly recommend it!).
 The signature dish, Caramelized Braised Pork, comes with boiled eggs and is melt-in-your-mouth delicious.
 We also tried the Eggplant Stuffed with Minced Pork – which absolutely blew us away.
 Fully cooked, but not soggy, the stuffed eggplant is enhanced with a splendidly sweet garlic soy sauce dressing.
 The food we ate was so good that we rank Bep Hen as one of the best restaurants in Vietnam!

-#4 Mi Quang Ba Mua: Best Breakfast In Da Nang
+#4 Mi Quang Ba Mua: Best Breakfast in Da Nang

 Mi Quang is a special food in Da Nang that is unique to the city.
 The hearty meal is made with thick rice noodles and a flavorful turmeric broth – but just enough to strengthen the taste, not enough to call it a soup.
 The noodles are topped with various cuts of meats – either beef, chicken, pork, shrimp or fish – and a variety of accompaniments, typically herbs and peanuts.
 There are numerous vendors and restaurants in Da Nang, Vietnam that sell Mi Quang for breakfast, lunch and dinner.

-Relying on advice from locals, we ventured into Mi Quang Ba Mua (MAP) for breakfast – which was already packed when we arrived.
+Relying on advice from locals, we ventured into Mi Quang Ba Mua for breakfast – which was already packed when we arrived.
 While the restaurant has a large menu, only Mi Quang is available in the morning – albeit, they can make it five different ways.
 We opted for the #1 menu item: Mixed Meat Mi Quang.
 Packed with pieces of beef, pork, shrimp and fish – and even a boiled egg – it was truly the broth that made the dish.

-#5 Veda’s Kitchen: Best Indian Restaurant In Da Nang
+#5 Veda’s Kitchen: Best Indian Restaurant in Da Nang

-We had not planned on eating Indian food in Da Nang, but when our friends raved about Veda’s Kitchen (MAP), we couldn’t resist trying it ourselves.
+We had not planned on eating Indian food in Da Nang, but when our friends raved about Veda’s Kitchen, we couldn’t resist trying it ourselves.
 Although most Indian food tends to be too spicy for my liking, at Veda’s Kitchen they make phenomenal, full-flavored classic Indian fare with just the right amount of heat.

-All of the outdoor seats were occupied during our visit, but they had room for us at a small table inside the restaurant.
+All of the outdoor seats were occupied during our visit, but they had room for us at a small table inside.
 We ordered Samosas with three different sauces, Cheesy Garlic Naan bread, heavenly (and not spicy!)
 Butter Chicken and a Tikka Masala that Kris still craves.
 While the food is more expensive than Da Nang local food, it is absolutely worth the splurge!
 Without a doubt, Veda’s Kitchen is one of the best restaurants in Da Nang, Vietnam for Indian food.

 #6 Burger Bros Da Nang